 Categories are the primary way to structure products in a WooCommerce store.
 They provide a quick and easy route for customers to navigate your online shop and quickly find products they're interested in.
 But despite this, most WooCommerce sites are missing a product category dropdown.
 It's a shame, as this is a fantastic opportunity to let shoppers filter by category.

-Fortunately, there are two easy ways to add category dropdown filters to your store.
+Fortunately, there are two easy ways to add WooCommerce category filters to your store.
 Keep reading to find out which is best for you.

 Listing products in a table instantly makes your store easier to navigate.
 The table comes complete with instant AJAX search box and various filtering options including - you guessed it! - category dropdown lists.
 It's the perfect way to display WooCommerce categories and products in a dropdown list.